Ayoush/commit-history-modifier/README.md

 # coMmIt-HistoRY-moDIFIEr
-TEStinG SomE SuB PROceSs FoR MOdIFyiNG cOMmIt HIsTORY
+TEStinG Some SuB PROceSs FoR MOdIFyiNG cOMmIt HIsTORY